cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 ### App

 An `App` is basically a list of content items - like a `List` - but packaged up as an HTML5 web app, and set up to use the app cache so that it can be downloaded.
 Set an item's `title` and `icon` to specialise it appearance in the app.

+There are quite a number of additional options available to customise common elements of an app, including:

+- whether to track links out of the app (i.e. when the user clicks them, via a redirect on the server)
+- what (if any) form server to use (for user uploads)
+- whether to include a "User" section which prompts for the user's name on form uploads
+- whether to include an "About" section, optionally including version and copyright information
+- whether to include a "Share" section, with a URL and QR code for the app
+- whether to include a "Location" section and widget for showing user location on maps
+- optional app icon (for browser)

 ### Kiosk